-Landowner Consent: On September 23, 2014, the Bureau of Indian Affairs, Eastern Navajo Agency granted Reclamation Permission to Survey over, across and through Reach 22B, which includes the aforementioned Tribal Trust Lands, for the purpose of conducting surveys and studies to determine a final pipeline alignment.
-The final pipeline alignment across Reach 22B is illustrated on the aforementioned Plan and Profile and ROW Drawings.
-ROW Drawing 1695-529-60003 details the proposed pipeline alignment across the subject Navajo Nation Tribal Trust Land, and includes the legal description of the ROW.
-Reclamation requests that the Navajo Nation waive compensatory consideration of the fair market value, and to forego the requisite appraisal of the ROW and give consent to a grant of ROW over, across and through the aforementioned Tribal Trust Lands.
+Landowner Consent: On October 24, 2012, the Bureau of Indian Affairs, Eastern Navajo Agency granted Reclamation Permission to Survey over, across and through Reach 22B, which at that time included the aforementioned Reach 21 Tribal Trust Land, for the purpose of conducting surveys and studies to determine a final pipeline alignment.
+The final pipeline alignment across Reach 21 is illustrated on the aforementioned Plan and Profile and ROW Drawings.
+ROW Drawing 1695-529-60009 details the proposed pipeline alignment across the subject Navajo Nation Tribal Trust Land, and includes the legal description of the ROW.
+Reclamation requests that in granting consent to an Easement for ROW, that the Navajo Nation waives compensatory consideration of the fair market value of the easement, and to forego the requisite appraisal of the ROW over, across and through the aforementioned Tribal Trust Lands.